alexharv074/aws_exam_notes/solution-architect-associate/db_notes.md

 - can create read replicas of Multi-AZ source databases.
 - read replica can be promoted but this breaks replication.

+### TDE

+Amazon RDS supports using Transparent Data Encryption (TDE) to encrypt stored data on your DB instances running Microsoft SQL Server.
+TDE automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.

 # DynamoDB

 See [here](./solution-architect-developer/dynamodb_notes.md).